 As we show in Section 2, an increasing deployment of traffic lacking end-to-end congestion control could lead to congestion collapse in the Internet.
 This form of congestion collapse would result from congested links sending packets that would only be dropped later in the network.
 The essential factor behind this form of congestion collapse is the absence of end-toend feedback.
 Per-flow scheduling algorithms supply fairness with a cost of increased state, but provide no inherent incentive structure for best-effort flows to use strong end-to-end congestion control.
-Our approach, however, gives a low-overhead mechanism that also provides an incentive structure for flows to use end-to-end congestion control.
+We argue that routers need to deploy mechanisms that provide an incentive structure for flows to use end-to-end congestion control.